-I wish I could say, to breastfeed or not to breastfeed is the question of the moment, but unfortunately it seems the issue has moved into an all out battle amongst mommy-hood clans, formula vs. breast, which is best?
-To be honest, I have no interest in getting all up in arms over the issue, because these arms are busy holding a very happy, but very hungry baby boy.
-I dare say if a woman cares enough to make it known how strongly she feels about her choices in feeding her child, than it seems silly to think that she isn’t making the decision that is the absolute best for her and her situation.
-So whether or not you choose the breast I wonder, why can’t we breastfeed and still get along with those who don’t?
+I wish I could say, to breastfeed or not to breastfeed is the question of the moment.
+However, unfortunately it seems the issue has moved into an all out battle amongst mommy-hood clans.
+Formula vs. breast, which is best?
+To be honest, I have no interest in getting all up in arms over the issue.
+After all, these arms are busy holding a very happy, but very hungry baby boy.
+I dare say if a woman cares enough to make it known how strongly she feels about her choices in feeding her child, then it seems silly to think that she isn’t making the decision that is the absolute best for her and her situation.
+So whether or not you choose breastfeeding I wonder, why can’t we breastfeed and still get along with those who don’t?
 No need for a breastfeeding controversy.
+Here is my breastfeeding experience so far.

-I am a supporter of breastfeeding but in no way, shape, or form is my goal to pass judgement or claim that my decision is the right decision for everyone else.
-This is just my thoughts and a very honest look at my experience breastfeeding in hopes that it might help you make the right decision for yourself.
+Is it ok not to breastfeed?
+I am a supporter of breastfeeding.
+However, in no way, shape, or form is my goal to pass judgement or claim that my decision is the right decision for everyone else.
+These are just my thoughts and a very honest look at my experience breastfeeding.
+I share in hopes that it might help you make the right decision for themself.

 I never really thought twice about whether or not I would breastfeed when I became pregnant with my son, it was just automatically part of my plans.
 I’m always prone to pick options that I feel have the most health benefits, that I have the most direct control over, and when it comes to nutrition, the purest form or ingredient.